Sorting out Patagonia flights and Patagonia travel doesn't have to be complicated.

 If you're travelling from the Pacific you'll be crossing the international dateline on your way over and on your way back from Patagonia.
 There are direct flights from New Zealand and Australia to Santiago, Chile and from there it's a short connecting flight to Patagonia (Punta Arenas).

-If you are joining us for the Condor: Patagonia adventure trip, your trip starts in Punta Arenas, Chile.
+If you are joining us for the Patagonia Hiking Adventure, your trip starts in Punta Arenas, Chile.
 Punta Arenas is the main gateway town to Chilean Patagonia and major airline LAN flies into here.
 If you are flying into Punta Arenas on the first day of your trip your flight will need to land by 4pm.

 Your trip ends in El Calafate, Argentina.
 You can fly out any time after lunch on the last day of the trip.